PantheraNestah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions - adds execute permissions to all subdirectories of PWD for everybody 12-directory_permissions - creates a my_dir directory and sets it's permissions to 751 with one comand 13-change_group - changes the group owner of the file hello to school
+11-directories_permissions - adds execute permissions to all subdirectories of PWD for everybody 12-directory_permissions - creates a my_dir directory and sets it's permissions to 751 with one comand 13-change_group - changes the group owner of the file hello to school 100-change_owner_and_group - changes owner and group to vincent and staff respectively 101-symbolic_link_permissions - changes permissions of symbolic link _hello 102-if_only - changes ownership of file hello only if it is owned by guillaume